 2. When was NZGOAL released?

-The Minister of State Services released NZGOAL in late July 2010, together with its Cabinet Paper, the Cabinet Minute and this series of Questions and Answers.
-There is also a link to the earlier papers prepared for this work at /programme/opening-government-data-and-information/nzgoal/development-nzgoal .
+The Minister of State Services released NZGOAL in late July 2010, together with its Cabinet Paper, the Cabinet Minute and the first version of this factsheet.
+Earlier papers prepared for this work can be found online, at https://ict.govt.nz/guidance-and-resources/open-government/new-zealand-government-open-access-and-licensing-nzgoal-framework/development-nzgoal/.
 These are the:

 3. What motivated the preparation of NZGOAL?